 The profit using option 1 is $4,450.
 The profit using option 2 is $6,279.

 This is a pretty conservative example given some of the old Perth Mint bullion coins have attracted even larger premiums.

-Why You’re Best to Stick to Buying Bullion Coins
+Why You’re (Usually) Best to Stick to Buying Bullion Coins

 However the difficulty here for the layperson is that you still have to pick the coins which “which may attract growing interest over time”.
 Easier said than done we reckon.

-So overall we’d say it’s safer to stick with well know bullion coins like the silver maple leaf.
+So generally we’d say it’s safer to stick with well know bullion coins like the silver maple leaf.
 That way you’re just paying for the silver content.

-But from time to time we do have limited mintage coins available.
-To be advised when these limited mintage coins are available sign up to weekly newsletter.
+To be advised when we have other limited mintage coins available sign up to weekly newsletter.
 You’ll get the latest gold and silver news, but also access to subscriber only special deals on clearance products and limited time offers.